 The following is a short guitar solo that uses notes from the harmonic minor scale without being restricted to any particular position.

 Conclusion: Where to go from here

-The harmonic minor is a very cool scale to use in your guitar solos but should be handled with care if you’re playing with a backing harmony.
+The harmonic minor is a very cool scale to use in your guitar licks and solos but should be handled with care if you’re playing with a backing harmony.